manuelroemer/Files/README.md

 The following class diagram shows the five most important members of the Files Core API and should give a great overview about the library's design.
+Supporting members like enums and utility extension methods are not shown in the image.

 ![The Files Core API](./doc/assets/core-api-overview-class-diagram.png)
 > The Files Core API as of version 0.1.0.